nextzen/nextzen.js/README.md

 # Mapzen.js

 Mapzen.js is an open-source JavaScript SDK and an extension of [Leaflet](http://leafletjs.com/) for making maps for the web and mobile devices.

-The [Mapzen.js library](https://www.mapzen.com/documentation/mapzen-js/) simplifies the process of using Mapzen's maps within Leaflet.
+Mapzen.js simplifies the process of using Mapzen's maps within Leaflet.

 Mapzen.js contains all the Leaflet functionality, as well as additional tools for working with Mapzen maps and search.
 With Mapzen.js you can add [Mapzen map styles](https://mapzen.com/products/maps/) as a basemap, build a customizable geocoder with [Mapzen Search](https://mapzen.com/products/search/), and create fragment URLs to be able to share the exact map instance with someone.

 ## Mapzen.js documentation

 You can find tutorials and a full API reference at https://mapzen.com/documentation/mapzen-js/.

-The source files for the documentation are in the [/docs folder](https://github.com/mapzen/mapzen.js/tree/master/docs) of this repository.
+The source files for the documentation are in the [/docs] folder(https://github.com/mapzen/mapzen.js/tree/master/docs) of this repository.

 ## Add Mapzen.js to your page